 Here are some of the precautions you should take to ensure success during the transition.

 - Get a product management certification to gain directly applicable skill sets.
-The One Week PM certification is ideal for business analysts looking to learn project management, work with cross-functional teams, and developing a product vision based on end-users instead of sales targets.
+The Product Manager Certification Course certification is ideal for business analysts looking to learn project management, work with cross-functional teams, and developing a product vision based on end-users instead of sales targets.

 - Work under a product manager to gain valuable insight into how a PM operates in different scenarios.
 This is the ideal way to learn on the job.
 If your company has a tryout period option for transitioning employees, use it.